 - Feather-edged paneling in the rear first-floor room

 Thomas Dennis (1638–1706), came from Devonshire, England, where he learned from a tradition of flourished carving.
-Dennis himself was a master carver, and his work is found at other nearby homes, including the Dennis – Dodge House at the corner of Summer and County Street.
-His work is shown in the Metropolitan Museum of Art in New York City, the Boston Museum of Fine Arts, the Concord Antiquarian Society and the Robert Hull Fleming Museum at the University of Vermont.
+Dennis himself was a master carver, and his work is shown in the Metropolitan Museum of Art in New York City, the Boston Museum of Fine Arts, the Concord Antiquarian Society and the Robert Hull Fleming Museum at the University of Vermont.

 - Thomas Dennis, Master Jointer by John Fiske